WebCabin/wcDocker/README.md

 wcDocker (Web Cabin Docker) is a page layout framework that gives you dynamic docking panels.
 Panels can float on their own or be docked on any side of any other panel.
 All panels can be moved, resized, removed, and created at will by the user (unless otherwise restricted).
 This project is currently under development by Jeff Houde (lochemage@gmail.com).  wcDocker requires the JQuery library, currently developed using version 1.11.1 although earlier versions should work as well.

-For a currently working demo, try it here [http://docker.webcabin.org](http://docker.webcabin.org)
+For a currently working demo, try it here [http://docker.webcabin.org/](http://docker.webcabin.org/).
+For details on how to use wcDocker and all of its public API, see the [wiki](https://github.com/WebCabin/wcDocker/wiki).

 Please share your project with us that uses wcDocker!